Database Language

 In SQL, data types define the kind of values that can be stored in each column of a table.
 They help ensure data consistency, integrity, and efficient storage.

-1. Numeric Data Types
+Numeric Types

-a.
 Integer Types

 INT

-b.
 Fixed-Point Types

 .

-c.
 Floating-Point Types

 FLOAT(n)

-: Approximate numeric, with at leastn
+: A floating-point number with a precision of at leastn

-2. Character String Data Types
+Character String Types

 CHAR(n)